 A good quality EHA provides an analysis of the child or young person's strengths and needs.
 The principles underpinning it should include:

-- equal opportunity - the assessment is not biased and gives positive expression to the opinions and experiences of the child or young person and/or their parents/carers without prejudice or discrimination
+- Promotes equal opportunities - the assessment isn't biased and gives positive expression to the opinions and experiences of the child and their family without prejudice or discrimination.

-- solution-focused - the assessment promotes an approach that focuses on what the child or young person and their parents/carers want to achieve
+- Solution focused - the assessment focuses on what the child/young person and their family want to achieve.